codership/documentation/galeracluster/source/dealingwithmultimasterconflicts.rst

 .. index::
    pair: Parameters; wsrep_retry_autocommit

-Transactions that come into conflict are rolled back by the cluster.
+When two transactions come into conflict, the later of the two is rolled back by the cluster.
 The client application registers this rollback as a deadlock error.
-Ideally, the client application *should* re-commit the deadlocked transaction, but not all client applications have this logic built in.
+Ideally, the client application *should* retry the deadlocked transaction, but not all client applications have this logic built in.

 In the event that you encounter this problem, you can set the node to attempt to auto-commit the deadlocked transactions on behalf of the client application, using the :ref:`wsrep_retry_autocommit <wsrep_retry_autocommit>` parameter.